Three Dark Crowns by Kendare Blake

 I don’t have a favorite by now, but I did enjoy reading one more than the others.
 The book makes Katharine seem the most exciting to read about but I do like some characteristics of the others.
 (Also, poor Sweetheart! *wink*)

 Arsione was kind of out in the story.
 Her friend Jules (and her familiar Camden) have the main focus in those parts of the book.
 And you kinda pity her till almost the end.
-But I still enjoyed to read about her.
+But I still enjoyed reading about her.

 And Mirabelle has it all.
 She is the prettiest one and the most powerful one, but she is also the only one that doesn’t like the idea of killing the others.
 Plus there’s a ridiculous romance where she is involved that was very weird and I don’t know what to think of it!